-Hair: as with skin, the hair can range in color from white to brown.
+This can range in color from white to brown.
 Those of African or Asian descent tend to have yellow, brown, or reddish hair.

 As the individual ages, their hair color may slowly darken.

 Low levels of melanin in the iris mean that the eyes can appear slightly translucent and, in certain light, look red or pink as the light reflects off the retina at the back of the eye.

-- Strabismus - the eyes do not function in unison
+- Strabismus: The eyes do not function in unison.

-- Amblyopia - also referred to as a "lazy eye"
+- Amblyopia: Also referred to as a "lazy eye."

-- Optic nerve misrouting - nerve signals from the retina to the brain follow unusual nerve routes
+- Optic nerve misrouting: Nerve signals from the retina to the brain follow unusual nerve routes.

 Family with albinism begging in India.

 The genes in question are responsible for various aspects of the production of melanin by melanocytes in the skin and eyes.

 Most commonly, the mutations interfere with the enzyme tyrosinase (tyrosine 3-monooxygenase).

 Depending on the mutation, melanin production can either be slowed or completely stopped.
-But, regardless of the amount of interference with melanin production, there are always associated problems with the visual system in albinism.

-These vision problems occur because of melanin's vital role in the development of the retina and the optic nerve pathways from the eye to the brain.
+Regardless of the amount of interference with melanin production, there are always problems with the visual system.
+This is because melanin plays a vital role in the development of the retina and the optic nerve pathways from the eye to the brain.

 Albinism is split into a number of subgroups depending on the specific genes that are affected.

-- OCA type 1: individuals tend to have milky skin, white hair, and blue eyes.
+- OCA type 1: Individuals tend to have milky skin, white hair, and blue eyes.
 With age, some individuals' skin and hair may darken.